x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 ## Configure a group domain

 The primary SMTP domain of a Microsoft 365 group is called a group domain.
-By default, the default accepted domain in your Exhange Online organization is chosen as the group domain.
-For better interoperation with On-Premises servers, it is recommended to add a dedicated groups domain.
+By default, the default accepted domain in your Exchange Online organization is chosen as the group domain.
+For better interoperation with on-premises servers, we recommended adding a dedicated groups domain.
 You can add a domain using the following steps.
 For more information about multi-domain support for Microsoft 365 Groups, check out [Multi-domain support for Microsoft 365 Groups](/microsoft-365/admin/create-groups/choose-domain-to-create-groups).

 1. Add your new domain to your Microsoft 365 or Office 365 organization.
 If you need help adding a domain to Microsoft 365 or Office 365, check out [Add a domain to Microsoft 365](/microsoft-365/admin/setup/add-domain).